 - See If You Can Buy It

 The first possibility is that although someone has it registered they will be willing to sell it within your price range.
 The first thing to do is to simply enter the domain name in a browser and see if it goes to an active website.
 Depending on what you find, use the contact information to send a query.
-Even if the name does not resolve sending an email to i[email protected][the domain name].com might reach the owner.
+Even if the name does not resolve sending an email to info@[the domain name].com might reach the owner.

 - Express The Name Differently